Tanzania travel guide

 Check with your travel provider to make sure your passport and other travel documents meet their requirements.

 All British passport holders need a tourist or business visa to enter Tanzania.
 Tanzania has introduced an ‘e-visas’ system through which applications can be submitted and approved online in advance of travel.
 It is no longer possible to get a visa from the Tanzanian High Commission in London.

-It is possible to get a tourist or business visa for a single entry on arrival at main ports of entry to Tanzania, but this is subject to the fulfilment of all immigration requirements.
+It is also possible to get a tourist or business visa for a single entry on arrival at main ports of entry to Tanzania, subject to the fulfilment of all immigration requirements.
 You may be asked to provide proof of your return journey.
-You won’t be able to get a multiple entry visa on arrival.
-For further information about visas visit the Tanzanian Ministry of Home Affairs website.
+You will not be able to get a multiple entry visa on arrival.
+For further information about visas visit the Tanzanian immigration website .